liquidctl/liquidctl/README.md

 ### Additional requirements on Mac OS

-A formula is provided for Homebrew, and installing liquidctl using it is straightforward.
+A [homebrew tap](https://github.com/jonasmalacofilho/homebrew-liquidctl) is provided, and installing liquidctl using it is straightforward.

 ```
 $ brew tap jonasmalacofilho/liquidctl